What Type Of Wedding Photos Do You Take?

 Of course there are some major advantages when using a digital camera.
 We can change images from colour to black & white, create sepia-toned images and remove the occasional "unwanted things" that you really don't want to see in the background.

-The last part of preparation is to adjust the final images to match the type of printer that will be used for the album or the prints.
-So, as you can see, there is still a need for a "digital darkroom" and that is where professional wedding photographers spend most of their time.
+The last part of image preparation is to colour space of the image to match the type of printer that will be used for the album or the prints.
+So, as you can see, there is still a need for a "digital darkroom" and that is where professional wedding photographers like me spend most of their time.

-We don't share unedited images as they don't represent the finished product that we are so proud of.
+We never share unedited images as they don't represent the finished product that we are so proud of.

-We will grant you a license to use the images for personal use which means you can make prints for yourselves and you can use them on social media etc. (provided that you credit us).
-You cannot sell copies of the digital files or prints made from them, and you cannot give copies of the files or prints to other people.
+We will grant the Bride and Groom a license to use the images for personal use which means they can make prints for themselves and also use them on social media etc. (provided that you credit us).
+They cannot sell copies of the digital files or prints made from them, and they cannot give copies of the files or prints to other people.